webbayo/affilate/README.md

 affilate readme
 Join the affilate marketing.

-The busiess it is real.
+The business is real join me.